tsrinarmwong/tsrinarmwong.github.io/public/blogs/why-every-ai-will-use-mcp.md

 poster: "/images/why-every-ai-will-use-mcp.png"
 ---

-# Why Every AI Will Use MCP (Model Context Protocol)

 Hi smart people,

 Back in mid-April, I went to a Generative AI event hosted by Amazon, not expecting much.